Chef Rose of Caro and Marie, Cebu adapted by JojoM

 While you can use margarine as a substitute for butter, it may affect the taste and texture of the Ensaymada.
 It is best to use butter.

-Chill the shaped rolls for 10–15 mins if the dough is too sticky to roll neatly.
+Chill shaped rolls 10–15 minutes if the dough is sticky.

 We use affiliate links, which may earn us a small commission at no extra cost to you.